matthew-brett/pip-legal/pip_legal.md

     Successfully installed numpy-1.13.1 scipy-0.19.1

-We will use the phrase "pip output" to refer to the files that get installed on the user's machine after a single call to pip.
+We will use the phrase "pip output" to refer to the files that get installed on the user's machine after a single call to Pip.

+A package is not required to specify all its dependencies - that is up to the package author.
+For example, package A might depend on package B in order to run, but not specify package B in its P-spec.

 ## Examples to support the discussion